I still remember the wild fear that rushed through me.

 You know how family works, right?
 Family means, when my little girl pushes the boundary lines and I see her in danger—I forget about my own danger.
 It never even crosses my mind.
 All I can see, all I can think, is the need in front of me.

-When family is screaming for help, everyone runs to their aid.
+When someone is screaming for help, family runs to their aid.
 Without reasoning out how or why they were in that place.
 Without counting cost.
 Without hesitating.

 Thank you, God, for being my family.